 According to the Association of Home-Based Businesses, 6,000 people a day are starting a home-based business.
+By the year 2001, half of all homes will have a home-based business.
 Millions of take-this-job-and-shove-it departure scenes are unfolding as fed-up employees pitch their jobs and set out for independence.
-Imagine a 30 year old electrician.
+Imagine a 30-year-old electrician.
 He's had it with long hours and meager wages.
 He quits!
 Starts Short and Spark Electrical Company.
-The rush of freedom is delightful, and our newly self-employee-ed hero can be heard boasting....
+The rush of freedom is delightful, and our newly self-employed hero can be heard boasting....